BrainDynamicsUSYD/nftsim/test/numerical/README.md

 This directory(`nftsim/test/numerical/`) contains configuration (`.conf`) files that are intended to be used as a check of consistent behaviour following code modifications.
-As such, if you intend to add a `.conf` file to this set, they are expected to each run in under a few seconds and produce less than 1 MB of output.
+As such, if you intend to add a `.conf` file to this set, they are expected to each run in under a few seconds and produce less than 500 kB of output.

 **NOTE: For exact reproducibility on older gcc (School of Physics, RHEL 6 and 7),